Aggressive Seattle Truck Accident Attorneys Ready To Assist You

-At Brett McCandlis Brown & Conner, truck accidents aren’t the only type of personal injury claim we handle.
+At Brett McCandlis Brown & Conner PLLC, truck accidents aren’t the only type of personal injury claim we handle.
 The following is an incomplete list of the types of claims that we frequently pursue:

-- Car Accidents: Car accidents are perhaps the most common source of personal injury claims.
+- Auto accidents: auto accidents are perhaps the most common source of personal injury claims.
 Believe it or not, it is possible to recover damages even if the accident was partly your fault.
 To win your claim, however, you are going to have to deal with an insurance company that will seize upon any excuse to deny your claim.
 We can help you fight back.

-- Motorcycle Accidents: Because of their high speeds combined with a lack of frame protection, motorcycles are probably the most vulnerable vehicles on the road.
+- Motor vehicle accidents: Because of their high speeds combined with a lack of frame protection, motorcycles are probably the most vulnerable vehicles on the road.
 As a consequence, catastrophic injuries are common and claim amounts tend to be large.
 We can help you negotiate with the insurance company or, if necessary, win a jury verdict.

 - DUI Accidents: It is both terrifying and infuriating to face a serious injury because someone else chose to drive while intoxicated.
-At Brett McCandlis Brown & Conner, we know exactly how to hold intoxicated drivers and their insurance companies liable for what they have done to you.
+At Brett McCandlis Brown & Conner PLLC, we know exactly how to hold intoxicated drivers and their insurance companies liable for what they have done to you.